Adoption Story: Dan and Eliza

 July 8, 2020

 I won't mislead you-this is a gut-wrenching story.
 Adoption is always born from loss but Jon and Annette's adoption journey to their twin daughters is absolute tragedy mixed with beauty.
 The compassion of Jesus was so powerfully displayed in them as they deeply loved their daughter's birth mama in the face of terminal cancer.
 This is what it looks like to step into devastating loss with eyes fixed on Christ and not on self.
-It was an honor for me to witness this adoption journey through Christian Adoption Consultants as I walked alongside Jon and Annette as their Adoption Consultant.
-They got started with CAC at the end of October in 2018 and were chosen by their girls' birth mama five months later in March of 2019.
+It was an honor for me to witness this adoption journey as I walked alongside Jon and Annette as their Adoption Consultant.
+They got started with me at the end of October in 2018 and were chosen by their girls' birth mama five months later in March of 2019.
 Annette so kindly shares a glimpse into their journey.

 Tragedy and Joy Unreconciled by Annette